 12. Stone Age Tools For Kids – How To Make Stone Age Tools For Kids

 Arrows And Bow

 Hammerstone is very easy to find.
 Any stone that have a tough end and can be held in hand can be hammerstone.
-For kids, the stone can be made of plastic or other material that doesn’t hurt if it hits fingers or hand of the kid by mistake.
+For kids, the stone can be made of plastic or other material that doesn’t hurt if it hits fingers or hands of the kid by mistake.

 Harpoon is similar to spear but it has more length than a spear.
 It has a rod with an arrow head at the end.
 It is used for hunting big aquatic life like whales.
 For kids, some objects or toys can be placed in water.
 Kids can use spear to hit the objects placed in water.
 The water can be river water or it can be water in some pot.
 For kids, a harpoon can be made either by using wood, or other materials that don’t hurt kids if hit mistakenly.
-A plastic harpoon can be made by taking a plastic rod or straw and make an arrowhead from paper or plastic and attach it to the rod/straw.
-A rope can be attached with the rod and so the harpoon can be dragged back after hitting the target.
+A plastic harpoon can be made by taking a plastic rod or straw and make an arrowhead from paper or plastic and attaching it to the rod/straw.
+A rope can be attached with the rod so the harpoon can be dragged back after hitting the target.